-4.1.2.2 Cospas SARP-2 Frame Formatter
+4.1.2 Cospas SARP-2 Frame Formatter

-A functional diagram of the Frame Formatter (FF) is shown in Figure 4.7.
+A functional diagram of the Frame Formatter (FF) is shown in Figure 4.2.
 The FF accepts all messages received from the DRUs and recorded messages are passed continuously to the modulator of the transmitter.

-Figure 4.7: Cospas SARP-2 Frame Formatter Functional Diagram
+Figure 4-2: Cospas SARP-2 Frame Formatter Functional Diagram

-4.1.2.3 Cospas SARP-2 Output Format
+4.1.3 Cospas SARP-2 Output Format

-Beacon messages from the Cospas SARP-2 are transmitted in blocks of 25 words, as shown in the example of Figure 4.8 (see the Note below Figure 4.8).
+Beacon messages from the Cospas SARP-2 are transmitted in blocks of 25 words, as shown in the example of Figure 4.3.